ihniwiad/wp-multi-block-plugin/README.md

-# BSX Blocks – HowTo
+# BSX Blocks 2.0 (Multiple Blocks Plugin) – HowTo

-This Plugin creates Markup for a compatible WordPress Theme (e.g. [BSX WordPress](https://github.com/ihniwiad/bsx-wordpress)) as custom Block Editor (Gutenberg) Blocks.
+This Plugin creates Markup for a compatible WordPress Theme (e.g. [BSX WordPress](https://github.com/ihniwiad/bsx-wordpress)) as custom Block Editor blocks (Gutenberg).
 It needs to include some of your Theme’s variables to be able to style it’s blocks in the WordPress backend.
-Therefore you need a `.env` file providing relative paths to your Theme in your workspace.
+Therefore you need a `.env` file providing relative paths to your Theme.

+This plugin is a *new version* of the older plugin [BSX Blocks](https://github.com/ihniwiad/wp-multi-block-plugin/)

 ## Create `.env`